realrelay/killswitch/README.md

 # killswitch
-a kill switch for encrypted linux pcs python then program name needs to be open each time
+A killswitch for a encrypted linux desktop written in python.